-The OPFA is funded in terms of section 30R of the ACT by imposing levies on the pension funds industry as detailed in the Levies Act.
-The levies are the main contributor to the OPFA's revenue base and as such, the costs associated with the disposal of complaints are funded primarily from the levies income.
+The OPFA is funded in terms of section 30R of the Pension Funds Act by imposing levies on the pension fund industry as detailed in the Levies Act.
+The levies are the main contributor to the OPFA's revenue base and as such, the costs associated with the disposal of complaints are funded primarily from the levies' income.